thenextbilliononline/mesh-noc/README.md

 There are three key problems facing community networks all over the world right now: documentation and coordination of best practices, parallel reproduction of management/support efforts, and a lack of smart spectrum management.
 We have a roadmap to begin addressing these issues.

-1. Inter-Mesh
+1. FODD
-2. Mesh-NOC
+2. Mesh-Noc
-3. Mesh-Map
+3. Mesh-Lab
-4. Astral-Mesh
+4. Mesh-Map
-5. Rinse, Wash, Repeat
+5. Astral-Mesh

 ## Goals

 1. Intermesh book, pdf, webpage, and repo
-2. Mesh Ironically Centralized Server Stack (MICSS)
+2. productivity and data center suite for mesh locals
-3. Spectrum lab
+3. mobile spectrum lab
 4. Spectrum management tool(s)
 5. Rinse, Wash, Repeat